 This refers to the subject of backup prepping gear.
-For example if you only carry one flashlight in your kit and it breaks or you loose it you don’t have one.
+For example, if you only carry one flashlight in your kit and it breaks or you lose it you don’t have one.
 If you carry two of the most important items then you have a spare.

 See no Prepping Hear no Prepping Speak no Prepping

-What would the three monkeys Mizaru, Kikazaru, Iwazaru, do if they where Preppers.
+What would the three monkeys Mizaru, Kikazaru, Iwazaru, do if they were Preppers.

 Thanks for taking the time to read or Prepping 101 guide, please feel free to get in touch with any suggested improvements or additions.